lauren-march/openspot-api/docs/tutorials/add-a-new-space.md

 ## Before you start

-Make sure you have set up your database environment by following the steps in the [Set up your server](../overview/setting-up-your-server.md) guide.
+Make sure you have set up your database environment by following the steps in the [Set up your server](../overview/getting-started.md) guide.

 You will also need to download and use [Postman](https://www.postman.com/downloads/).
+You can optionally use cURL, however, Postman for `POST` calls are generally more intuitive.
+Since you will be entering **body** information, the formatting is more simple in Postman as opposed to cURL in the CLI.

 ## Add a new space

 Follow the steps below to create a new space.

-### Postman

 1. Open an instance of Postman and create a new Request by clicking the **'+'**.